Disable or enable Exchange Search

 Click Stop to stop the service or Start to start the service.

 Use the Shell

-The following examples stop and disable the Microsoft Exchange Search service.
+Run the following commands to stop and disable the Microsoft Exchange Search service.

-The following examples configure the Exchange Search service to start automatically and then start the service.
+Run the following commands to configure the Exchange Search service to start automatically and then start the service.